LunarG/VulkanTools/vktrace/vktrace.md

     VKTRACE_TRIM_MAX_COMMAND_BATCH_SIZE sets the maximum number of commands batched during trim resources upload (images and buffers recreation).
 The range is 1 - device memory allocation limit.
 This enviroment variable is used to reduce the number of  command buffers allocated  by batching the commands execution according to the size set.

+ - VKTRACE_ENABLE_TRACE_LOCK

+    VKTRACE_ENABLE_TRACE_LOCK enables locking of API calls during trace if set to a non-null value.
+Not setting this variable will sometimes result in race conditions and remap errors during replay.
+Setting this variable will avoid those errors, with a slight performance loss during tracing.
+Locking of API calls is always enabled when trimming is enabled.

 ## Android

 ### vktrace